 12. AFTER THE EXAMINATION

-If following the assessment, the DWP inform you are not entitled to PIP or ESA, or you are placed in the “Work-related activity group” when you should be in the “support group”, then it is vital to request a reconsideration immediately.
+If following the assessment, the DWP inform you that you’re not entitled to PIP or ESA, or you are placed in the “Work-related activity group” when you should be in the “support group”, then it is vital to request a ‘mandatory reconsideration’ immediately.

 The rules for appeals changed in 2017.
 Now, if you appeal against losing ESA, you have to ask for a ‘mandatory reconsideration’ before being able to appeal While waiting for the ‘reconsideration’ your benefits will stop !!!) and so you will have to apply for JSA (and meet all the requirements) as you WONT be entitled to a hardship payment.